 When you apply through Growing Power, you can find out whether you’ve been approved in just a few seconds.
 There are even specialist lenders out there able to make a quick decision to loan, even if you have a bad credit rating.

-And, if their answer is a “yes”, they could even transfer the money to your bank account in as little as 10 minutes*.
+And, if their answer is a “yes”, they could even send the money to your bank account in minutes*.